 The Measuring Up project works to identify promotive and protective factors (circumstances) that help children develop optimally and equitably.
-The project focuses on identifying these factors for the prenatal period (before birth) to age 3.
+The project focuses on identifying these factors for the prenatal period (before birth) through age 2.
 We also identify risk factors that can prevent very young children’s optimal development.
 In addition, we identify policies and programs that support optimal development for kids.
 Child Trends is partnering on this work with several other organizations: the National Center on Birth Defects and Developmental Disabilities (NCBDDD) at the Centers for Disease Control and Prevention (CDC), the Georgia Department of Public Health (GA-DPH), the U.S. Health Resources and Services Administration (HRSA), and the Marcus Autism Center (MAC).
 This group of partners is referred to as “the Collaborative.”

-To date, we have completed step #1 and are in the process of completing steps #2 and #3.
-Specifically the project has accomplished the following: identified risk factors and protective or promotive factors that are associated with important child development outcomes; developed partnerships with other organizations (like Prenatal to Three Policy Impact Center and the Zero to Three State of Babies Yearbook team); consulted with experts on child development; and identified state-level data on policies and child outcomes to use in a rigorous multivariate analysis (i.e., a statistical way of measuring what does and doesn’t work).
+To date, we have completed steps #1 and #2 and are in the process of completing steps #3 and #4.
+Specifically, the project has accomplished the following: identified risk factors and protective or promotive factors that are associated with important child development outcomes; developed partnerships with other organizations (e.g., the Prenatal to Three Policy Impact Center and the Zero to Three State of Babies Yearbook team); consulted with experts on child development; and identified state-level data on policies and child outcomes to use in a rigorous multivariate analysis (i.e., a statistical way of measuring what does and doesn’t work).

 This brief describes the need for more comprehensive data that describe children’s overall health—including their cognitive and social-emotional-behavioral development—to better support infants and toddlers, as well as their families, service providers, and policymakers working to foster their development.
 We provide recommendations for improving federal data collection efforts.

 Suggested citation: Darling, K. & Ryberg, R. (2022).
 Better Data Needed for Monitoring and Promoting Infant and Toddler Well-Being.
 Child Trends.
-Available at: https://www.childtrends.org/publications/better-data-needed-for-monitoring-and-promoting-infant-and-toddler-well-being
+Available at: https://cms.childtrends.org/publications/better-data-needed-for-monitoring-and-promoting-infant-and-toddler-well-being

 In this peer-reviewed, open-access paper, we review currently available indicators of well-being from the prenatal period to age 3.
 Most of the child-level indicators identified were in the physical health domain; relatively fewer were found in the early cognition and language or social-emotional-behavioral domains.
 While some states are making progress toward developing integrated early childhood data systems, more work is needed to provide robust data on infant and toddler development.
 These results highlight the need to develop a broader range of indicators of infant and toddler well-being and improve measurement sources to better inform policies and programs that advance population health.